 Retirement-plan benefits often make an excellent choice for funding a testamentary charitable gift to the UW.
 Not only will such a gift escape federal income tax, but it will also avoid any potential federal estate tax.
-This combination of income taxes and estate taxes could result in a tax hit of more than 63% of the retirement-plan benefits.
+This combination of income taxes and estate taxes could result in a tax hit of more than 62 percent of the retirement-plan benefits.

 How It Works